gajus/eslint-plugin-jsdoc/README.md

   return foo;
 }
 // Message: JSDoc @returns declaration set with "never" but return expression is present in function.

+/**
+ * Reads a test fixture.
+ *
+ * @param path The path to resolve relative to the fixture base.
+It will be normalized for the
+ * operating system.
+ *
+ * @returns The file contents as buffer.
+ */
+export function readFixture(path: string): void;
+// Message: JSDoc @returns declaration present but return expression not available in function.

+/**
+ * Reads a test fixture.
+ *
+ * @param path The path to resolve relative to the fixture base.
+It will be normalized for the
+ * operating system.
+ *
+ * @returns The file contents as buffer.
+ */
+export function readFixture(path: string);
+// Message: JSDoc @returns declaration present but return expression not available in function.

+/**
+ * Reads a test fixture.
+ *
+ * @param path The path to resolve relative to the fixture base.
+It will be normalized for the
+ * operating system.
+ *
+ * @returns The file contents as buffer.
+ */
+export function readFixture(path: string): void {
+  return;
+};
+// Message: JSDoc @returns declaration present but return expression not available in function.
 ````

 The following patterns are not considered problems: